HolgerAusB/Teamspeak3-to-MQTT/README.md

 ## Prerequisites
 * **You should host a Teamspeak3 server yourself or ask your hoster if you are allowed to run such a script on the telnet interface and with what minimum interval!
 You could be blocked otherwise!!!**
+* You must be server admin of the Teamspeak server
 * The script is a bash script for Linux.
 You should have basic knowledge in Linux and know how to use the Linux console.
 * You need `expect` for the query over the telnet protocol.
 So you might need to install that.
 On Debian like systems just `apt install expect`
 * To send the result to an MQTT broker, please `apt install mosquitto-clients`.
 Of course, you can also change the script to perform another action directly here.
 But remember that the script is executed every x minutes.
 In my case Homebridge takes care that an action is triggered only at the first detection of presence.

 ## Preparation
 The first thing you need to do is to collect and write down some data by hand.
+Start your Teamspeak3 client and connect to the server.
+You must be a server admin.
+In the menu select Tools>Server Query Login.
+Choose a name for the query user.
+After OK the system will tell you your password, write it down.

-First you have to start a telnet query on the Linux console.
+Now you have to start a telnet query on the Linux console.
 The default port for Telnet on Teamspeak servers is 10011.
-Even if the hoster sets up several virtual client servers on one machine, one Telnet port is usually sufficient for all of them.
+Even if the hoster sets up several virtual client servers on one machine, one telnet port is usually sufficient for all of them.
 If the port is not correct you have to ask your provider.

+`telnet servername-or-ip 10011`

+After the welcome message you must provide your query user credentials:

+`login queryname secretpassword`

+you should get an `error id=0 msg=ok` as an answer.
+Then you need to know which is your server ID:

+`whoami`

+which should give you a long list of parameters, your ID is `client_origin_server_id=xx`.
+Now you need to put this number to the next command:

+`use 123`

+Next command gives you a list of available Channels.

+`channellist`

+Copy this list and paste it into a text editor oder text file.
+After each pipe symbol (`|`)